-The institute offers students and healthcare professionals a unique training venue by providing an interdisciplinary research experience in an open-concept work environment; a venue that prepares them to be leaders in the 21st century workplace.
-The institute also recognizes its responsibility to engage with the community it serves in order to make New Jersey the “Healthy State” and a model for the nation.
+The institute offers students and healthcare professionals a unique educational venue by providing an interdisciplinary research experience in an open-concept work environment; a venue that prepares them to be leaders in the 21st century workplace.
+The institute also recognizes its responsibility to engage with the community it serves in order to make New Jersey the "Healthy State" and a model for the nation.
 In this regard, the public is always welcome at the institute, a place where food, nutrition and health come together at Rutgers.

 The institute is guided by the following organizational principles and core values: